joh80839/Fishing-Content-site/projectproposal.md

 **Risk and Unknowns**
 - The developer has more to learn about CSS.
-- There is some inexperience with flexbox.
+- There is some inexperience with flexbox in CSS.